stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Finally we modify the specification of the pipeline to include the depth test:
+Finally we modify the pipeline configuration to include the depth test:

 ```java
 final Pipeline pipeline = new Pipeline.Builder(dev)